 Tips for making your money go further in Argentina

-- Use a money transfer service: A useful option if you are already in Argentina, would rather not carry large sums of cash or just feel uneasy about using the unofficial market.
-Some electronic money transfer services offer an exchange rate that’s more ‘blue’ than official.
-In a few clicks online or in a mobile app you can send money from your bank overseas and go pick up the cash in a local branch.
+Use a money transfer service: A useful option if you are already in Argentina, would rather not carry large sums of cash or just feel uneasy about using the unofficial market.
+Some electronic money transfer services offer an exchange rate that’s a lot more ‘blue’ than official.
+In a few clicks online or in a mobile app you can send money from your bank account overseas and go pick up the cash in pesos in a local branch.
 Some options include Azimo, WorldRemit , Remitly and Western Union, which has an office on the same block as our Expanish school in Buenos Aires.

 The low cost of living makes this a great time to visit Argentina.
 If you´re interested in learning Spanish in Buenos Aires, you can get in touch with us at Expanish for more information.